HomeMy WebLinkAboutAgenda Bill 1.A-Minutes 04/05/2004

 MOTION to approved the proposed Agenda for March 15, 2004.

-Advisory Board and fhanked them for consideration of the Petaluma Library
+Advisory.
+Board and Thanked them for consideration of the Petaluma Library

-first and'if'there are additional funds left over that they be returned to the Friends_
+first and:if'there are'odditional funds left over that they be returned to the Friends

 of the Library to support their programs.